dgraeber/seed-farmer/docs_v2/docs/reference/deployspec.md

 #### Common Problems and Solutions

 1. **Metadata not appearing in dependent modules**
-   - Ensure you're exporting metadata in the `post_build` phase
+    - Ensure you're exporting metadata in the `build` or `post_build` phase
     - Verify the metadata is valid JSON
-   - Check that the metadata file is being created in the correct location
+    - Check that the cdk output file is correct

 2. **CDK convert command not working**
     - Ensure your CDK outputs file contains the expected structure
     - Use `seedfarmer metadata depmod` to get the correct module key
     - Try using the `-jq` option to specify the exact path to your data

 3. **JSON parsing errors**
     - Validate your JSON using `jq` or online JSON validators
     - Escape quotes properly in shell commands
     - Use single quotes around JSON strings in YAML

 #### Debugging Metadata